Online tickets for the opening day have sold out already…

 Ten years ago, it was announced that a second museum – the only other Louvre outside of France – would be built in Abu Dhabi.

 Now, after years of construction, The Louvre Abu Dhabi is finally a reality.
-It has just been revealed that the historic museum will officially open its doors to the public on November 11.
+The historic museum will officially open its doors to the public this Saturday, on November 11.
 While online pre-sales have sold out, The National reports that you can buy tickets in person on the day.
 However, museum officials are encouraging people to visit after opening day, as huge crowds are expected.

 — Louvre Abu Dhabi (@LouvreAbuDhabi) August 24, 2017